-Truncating recipient's taxpayer identification number on payee statements.
-Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a payee's taxpayer identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncating recipient's TIN on payee statements.
+Pursuant to Regulations section 301.6109-4, all filers of this form may truncate a payee's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A filer's taxpayer identification number may not be truncated on any form.
-See part J in the 2017 General Instructions for Certain Information Returns.
+A filer's TIN may not be truncated on any form.
+See part J in the 2019 General Instructions for Certain Information Returns.